Strive Masiyiwa: Econet Global

-Econet Global (Econet) is a privately held international technology group with business operations and investments in Africa, Latin America, The United Kingdom, the USA, Europe, the Middle East, India, United Arab Emirates (UAE), and New Zealand.
-Two listed entities are its Zimbabwean subsidiary, Econet Wireless (1998) and Cassava Fintech (2018).
+Econet Global (Econet) is a privately held international technology group with business operations and investments in Africa, Latin America, The United Kingdom, the USA, Europe, the Middle East, India, and United Arab Emirates (UAE).

-Masiyiwa owns over 50% of publicly traded Econet Wireless Zimbabwe.

 Masiyiwa also has had interests in the United States of America (USA).
 He has partnered with one of America's leading telecoms entrepreneurs, John Stanton, in a venture called Trilogy International Partners, which built New Zealand's third mobile network operator known as "2 Degrees".

-One of Masiyiwa's most successful ventures is the London-based privately held Liquid Telecom Group (now Liquid Intelligent Technologie) Africa's largest satellite and fibre optic business spanning the continent with more than 110,000 kilometres of cable from Cape Town to Cairo and also connecting through many countries from east to west Africa.
+One of Masiyiwa's most successful ventures is the London-based privately held Liquid Telecom Group (now Liquid Intelligent Technologies) Africa's largest satellite and fibre optic business spanning the continent with more than 110,000 kilometres of cable from Cape Town to Cairo and also connecting through many countries from east to west Africa.

 Other activities of Econet include digital enterprise networks, cybersecurity and cloud services, data centers, AI, fintech, digital platforms, and renewable energy.

 Cassava Technologies

 Masiyiwa is the founder of Cassava Technologies.
 Cassava operates over 100,000 km of fibre optic cables, which carry internet, through various countries in Africa.

 In September 2025, it was announced that Masiyiwa is working on establishing AI factories in five countries with his company, Cassava Technologies.
-These countries would include, South Africa, Rwanda, Ghana, Eswatini, and Uganda.
+These countries would include, South Africa, Kenya, Egypt, Nigeria and Morocco.
 In November 2025, Cassava and Google announced a partnership to launch Gemini across Africa using Cassava's AI factories.
 In the same month, the company launched a new platform, Cassava AI Multi-Model Exchange (CAIMEx), across Africa.
 The platform will give access to AI systems such as OpenAI, Anthropic, and Google.